pires/kubernetes-vagrant-coreos-cluster/README.md

 ### Windows

-The [vagrant-winnfsd plugin](https://github.com/GM-Alex/vagrant-winnfsd) will be installed in order to enable NFS shares.
+- The [vagrant-winnfsd plugin](https://github.com/GM-Alex/vagrant-winnfsd) will be installed in order to enable NFS shares.
+- The project will run some bash script under the VirtualMachines.
+These scripts line ending need to be in LF.
+Git for windows set `core.autocrlf true` by default at the installation time.
+When you clone this project repository, this parameter (set to true) ask git to change all line ending to CRLF.
+This behavior need to be changed before cloning the repository (or after for each files by hand).
+We recommand to turn this to off by running `git config --global core.autocrlf false` before cloning.
+Then, after cloning, do not forget to turn the behavior back if you want to run other windows projects: `git config --global core.autocrlf true`.

 ## Deploy Kubernetes